Docs / Creating Themes

 <a href="{{contentURL . "product"}}">{{.Title}}</a>

-archiveURL and contentURL consult the rewrite registry, so a later rewrite_slug change or content-type rename does not require template edits.
+archiveURL, contentURL, and taxonomyURL consult the rewrite registry, so a later rewrite_slug change or content-type rename does not require template edits.

 Dynamic archive pages also honor query-string filters for taxonomies declared on the content type.
 For example, a post type with taxonomies = ["category", "tag"] can be filtered with /blog?category=industry-news or /blog?tag=cleanroom.
 Query parameters for taxonomies not registered on that content type are ignored.